 - Where do they speak?

 I’m not suggesting you start acting like a creepy stalker, I’m saying start getting out of the house and start meeting people.

 CHOOSE your business friends with intention instead of wishing you had a better network and doing nothing about it.
-And guess what, I started this Group to help with this issue.
-It’ not the perfect answer but it’s a great place to start.

 “Show me your friends and I’ll tell you who you are.” -Russian Proverb

 What do you think?
 Does this post resonate with you?
 Of do you think it’s a load of crap?
 Let me know in the comments below – I don’t want to be the only one talking, OK?